dhamotharand347/music-playlist-manager/README.md

 2. Create a new branch for your feature or bug fix.
 3. Make your changes and commit them.
 4. Push your changes to your forked repository.
-5. Submit a pull request to our repository, and we'll review it.
+5. Submit a pull request to our repository, and we'll review it.🙌

 Thank you for choosing Music Playlist Manager to organize your music playlists.
 We're excited to have you on board, and we hope you enjoy using our console-based music playlist manager.
 If you have any questions, suggestions, or feedback, please don't hesitate to reach out.
-Let's make managing your music playlists a breeze with Music Playlist Manager!
+Let's make managing your music playlists a breeze with Music Playlist Manager!🎉